rolodato/dotenv-safe/README.markdown

 # Motivation

 I regularly use apps that depend on `.env` files but don't validate if all the necessary variables have been defined correctly.
-Instead of having to document and validate this manually, I prefer to commit a sample `.env` file (no values, key names only) which can be used as a reference.
+Instead of having to document and validate this manually, I prefer to commit a self-documenting `.env` file (no values, key names only) which can be used as a reference.